Bernton/BerldChess/README.md

 Important:

-- For application to work, it requires a chess engine in the same folder as the executable renamed to "engine.exe"
+- For application to work, it requires a chess engine in the same folder as the executable renamed to "engine.exe" (UCI protocol only)
 - You can add command lines to the engine by creating a text file with the name "engineArgs.txt" in the same folder as the executable